 Acumium: Beyond the basic requirements of the project there are other factors that can extend the project timeline including:

 John: Well, we don’t have any integrations other than MailChimp.

-Me: Let me share a little bit about our process.
-The discovery phase usually includes competitive research, basic usability testing, SEO planning, design concept planning, navigation planning, etc. It’s important that you don’t skip this early step, otherwise you’ll end up with a website that you don’t love and worse yet, a website that won’t meet all of your goals that we discussed earlier.
+Acumium: Let us share a little bit about our process.
+The discovery phase usually includes competitive research including keyword rankings, basic usability testing, SEO planning, design concept planning, navigation (IA) planning, etc. It’s important that you don’t skip this early step, otherwise, you’ll end up with a website that you don’t love and worse yet, a website that won’t meet all of your goals that we discussed earlier.
 We ask a lot of questions so we fully understand what the requirements are to build your website.
 Our discovery phase can take up to a month and is usually accomplished with a couple of meetings and a few phone calls.